 My home is new and doesn’t need additional coverage

 Many homeowners believe that if their home is new, it doesn’t need additional coverage.
 However, this is a common misconception.
 Even newly built homes can have expensive features that require additional coverage, such as custom finishes, high-end appliances, and smart home systems.
 These features can add significant value to a home, making them more expensive to replace or repair in the event of damage or loss.
 Additionally, new homes are often targeted by thieves, making them more vulnerable to theft.
-High-value homeowners insurance provides coverage for these unique features, as well as additional protection for the homeowner’s personal property, liability, and other risks that come with owning a high-value home.
+High-value homeowners insurance provides coverage for these unique features and additional protection for the homeowner’s personal property, liability, and other risks that come with owning a high-value home.
 Therefore, homeowners should not assume that their new home is adequately covered under a standard homeowners insurance policy and should consider a high-value homeowners insurance policy for added protection and peace of mind.

 High-value homeowners insurance is only for celebrities and the wealthy